XAT- Xavier Aptitude Test 2026

 In the CAT Exam, long passages are given.
 Without a good vocabulary, understanding them will be difficult for you.

 Direct questions on Synonyms and Antonyms are also asked in CAT.
-A good vocabulary will help you to score well in the CAT Exam.
+A good vocabulary will help you score well in the CAT Exam.

-Keep an organized notebook with you always.
+Keep an organised notebook with you always.

 Read the newspaper articles and write the new words along with their meanings.